MarvsaiDev/privateGPTService/privateGPT/README.md

 TARGET_SOURCE_CHUNKS: The amount of chunks (sources) that will be used to answer a question
 ```

-Note: because of the way `langchain` loads the `SentenceTransformers` embeddings, the first time you run the script it will require internet connection to download the embeddings model itself.
+Note: because of the way ` langchainmsai` loads the `SentenceTransformers` embeddings, the first time you run the script it will require internet connection to download the embeddings model itself.

 ## Test dataset
 This repo uses a [state of the union transcript](https://github.com/imartinez/privateGPT/blob/main/source_documents/state_of_the_union.txt) as an example.